What is it?

 I also implemented monitoring for hung windows, in the process I’ve learned what “Not Responding” actually means.
 This is what I do:

-• Call IsWindowVisible from user32.dll to check if it’s a visible window.
-I don’t care for invisible ones, sometimes they stop responding on their own and become false positives.
+to check if it’s a visible window.
+I don’t care for invisible ones, sometimes they stop responding on their own and become false positives. - Call

 It’s most likely a premature optimization to find another way, and this will most likely land on some idle E-core of my system anyway, but still it feels like a bit too much work to run on a loop every second.
 I haven’t found a better way of doing it though.